lurkny/LinearAlg/README.md

 * Step 3:
   Ensure that OpenBLAS (or standard BLAS and LAPACK) is installed on your system.
-  On macOS, the Accelerate framework can be used for BLAS/LAPACK.
+  On macOS, the Accelerate framework can be used for BLAS/LAPACK functions.

   - On macOS, optionally install OpenBLAS for better performance.